11 Features

 Note

-To make the /var/log directory on the target persistent, use the VOLATILE_LOG_DIR variable by setting it to “no”.
+To make the /var/log directory on the target persistent, remove the files/fs-perms-volatile-log.txt value from FILESYSTEM_PERMS_TABLES.

 • ptest-pkgs: Installs ptest packages for all ptest-enabled recipes.